solana-labs/solana-program-library/docs/src/token.md

 accounts is in specifying the `--owner` argument.
 Typically the signer specified by this argument directly provides a signature granting its authority, but in the multisig case it just points to the address of the multisig account.
-Signatures are then provided by the multisig signer set members specified by the `--multisig-signer` argument.
+Signatures are then provided by the multisig signer-set members specified by the `--multisig-signer` argument.

 Multisig accounts can be used for any authority on an SPL Token mint or token